phoenixlabsresearch/spark-docs/deployed-contracts/mainnet-addresses.md

-# Mainnet Addresses
+# Ethereum Addresses

-The Spark Protocol is available on Ethereum mainnet.
+The Spark Protocol is available on Ethereum and Gnosis Chain.

-## Mainnet Addresses
+## Ethereum Addresses

 {% tabs %}
 {% tab title="All Addresses" %}